jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## Cyber kill chain

 graph TD;
-	Reconnaissance(choose target, identifiy vulnerabilities)-->Weaponization(create malware weapon like a virus to exploit the vulnerabilities fo the target)
+	Reconnaissance(choose target, identifiy vulnerabilities)-->Weaponization(create malware weapon like a virus to exploit the vulnerabilities fo the target);
-	Weaponization(create malware weapon like a virus to exploit the vulnerabilities for the target)-->Delivery(transmitting the weapon to the target e.g USB drive, email attachment)
+	Weaponization(create malware weapon like a virus to exploit the vulnerabilities for the target)-->Delivery(transmitting the weapon to the target e.g USB drive, email attachment);
-	Delivery(transmitting the weapon to the target e.g USB drive, email attachment)-->Exploitation(program code of malware is triggered, exploiting the target's vulnerability)
+	Delivery(transmitting the weapon to the target e.g USB drive, email attachment)-->Exploitation(program code of malware is triggered, exploiting the target's vulnerability);
-	Exploitation(program code of malware is triggered, exploiting the target's vulnerability)-->Installation(malware installs an access point for intruder- a backdoor)
+	Exploitation(program code of malware is triggered, exploiting the target's vulnerability)-->Installation(malware installs an access point for intruder- a backdoor);
-	Installation(malware installs an access point for intruder- a backdoor)-->Command and control(malware gives intruder access in the network/system)
+	Installation(malware installs an access point for intruder- a backdoor)-->Command and control(malware gives intruder access in the network/system);
-	Command and control(malware gives intruder access in the network/system)-->Actions on objective(once attacker gains persistent access, they fufill their purpose e.g encryption for ransom)
+	Command and control(malware gives intruder access in the network/system)-->Actions on objective(once attacker gains persistent access, they fufill their purpose e.g encryption for ransom);

 # Cryptology